ufrisk/pcileech-fpga/extras/dna_reader/README.md

 2. Add `xilinx_dna_final.cpp` to the project
 3. Configure project settings:
    - Set **Configuration Type** to `Application (.exe)`
-   - Add PCILeech library include paths and linker dependencies
 4. Build the project to generate `xilinx_dna_final.exe`

 **Minimal Program Design:**
 - The entire program fits in one C++ file for simplicity
-- No complex dependencies beyond PCILeech library
+- No complex dependencies - only requires FTD3XX.dll at runtime
-- Direct register access for maximum efficiency
+- Direct USB communication via FTD3XX library for maximum efficiency
 - Lightweight and easy to integrate into existing projects

+**Runtime Requirements:**
+- FTD3XX.dll must be available in the same directory or system PATH
+- Compatible with FTDI FT60x/FT601 USB 3.0 controllers
+- No PCILeech library dependency - pure FTD3XX-based communication

 ---